brlin-tw/aac-bluetooth-audio-codec-on-ubuntu-2404/README.md

 1. Install the built packages by running the following commands _as root_ in a text terminal:

     ```bash
+    # Avoid filename expansion pattern become the result if the pattern
+    # didn't match any files
+    shopt -s nullglob

     built_debian_pkgs=(../*.deb)
     package_files_to_be_installed=()
     for package in "${built_debian_pkgs[@]}"; do